🗞️ Highlights Our solver now supports inflow and outflow boundary conditions, allowing us to...

 Sign up for beta access

-We are building a new CFD solver written from the ground up integrating novel machine learning research and modern numerical programming approaches.
+We are building a new physics simulation solver written from the ground up integrating novel machine learning research and modern numerical programming approaches.
 Deployed through a web application and API gateway.

 Featuring: